R4YM3/dotfiles/README.md

 Try execute `$ dotfiles` after installing projects.

 ## Unfortunately after install there are still things you need todo.
+Somethings are not yet configureable via command line or are still to do.

 ### Ubuntu